Here are my thoughts on SPX. A series of succinct notes masks my inability/unwillingness to mold this into any kind of cohesive structure.

 Walking the con floor with Derik was fun.
 He has discerning taste and isn’t afraid to be honest about what he does and doesn’t like.
 His feedback on Black Pillars was insightful and appreciated.
 A couple of the comics that I bought were ones that he recommended.

-David Murray said that Telegraph had a really good show.
+Telegraph had a really good show.
 I was very happy to hear this because David is my cousin and I want more millionaires in the family.
 Seriously, though, he and his wife Kate seem to be working exceedingly hard and doing exactly what cartoonists wish all retailers would do in terms of ordering/promoting small press and supporting the scene.
 That they’re doing this in the not-huge city of Charlottesville is especially great.
 Comics would significantly healthier if we had ten more stores like theirs.
 I bought a Warren Craghead print from them.

 I talked briefly with Bill Boichel of Copacetic Comics about the Comics Workbook Composition Competition.
 We agreed that we were both pleasantly surprised by the diversity and strength of the entries as well as by the number of cartoonists we weren’t aware of who were doing good work.